Our novel algorithms in a driverless car

-All of the MotionLab’s Atomic Motions use the simplest, the most rigorous, and the quickest algorithms, based on Symmetric Geometry.
-They were refined, optimized, and standardized during decades of testing and application practices in the Swan vehicle and Science Robot.
+All of the Atomic Motions use the simplest, the most rigorous, and the quickest algorithms based on Symmetric Geometry.
+They have been refined, optimized, and standardized through decades of testing/running with the Swan vehicle and Science Robot.

-Therefore, a firm can use and maintain only one copy of the standardized set of Atomic Motions for all of its driverless cars built by the firm.
+Therefore, a firm can use and maintain only one copy of the standardized Atomic-Motion version for all of its driverless cars built in the firm.

-A novice driver requires hours of behind-wheel training sessions to master motion-creation skills.
+A novice driver requires hours of behind-the-wheel training to master motion-creation skills.
 However, our Standard Motion-Creation Subsystem is already a final product, which does not need any learning or training.
-The subsystem is just a finite static set of object-oriented classes.
+The subsystem replaces many hours of behind-the-wheel classes.

 Atomic Motions create car-motions with any complexity the same way Lego blocks construct a vast castle.
 The Swan robot and the Science Robot app present all sorts of motions powered by the programmability of Atomic Motions.